-We are pleased you wish to participate in the 2017 International Puerto Rican Heritage Film Festival!
+We are pleased in your interest to participate in this year’s 2017 International Puerto Rican Heritage Film Festival!

 The IPRHFF will feature films on the subject of Puerto Rico, its people, including those in the diaspora, or that have personnel of Puerto Rican descent in any production role.

-We develop programs that allow a spectrum of filmmakers, from emerging artists to film industry veterans, to reach out to audiences throughout New York City.
+We have developed programs that allow a spectrum of filmmakers, from emerging artists to film industry veterans, to reach out to audiences throughout New York City.

 The IPRHFF looks to illustrate that cinema is a universal language that can broaden appreciation and communicate the experiences of heritage, regardless of the cinematic artist’s country of origin.

 Screenings will take place at various NYC locations to be determined.
 The Festival dates are November 8-12, 2017.

 The 2017 International Puerto Rican Heritage Film Festival prefers online entries submitted via Withoutabox.com, which provides cost-saving, paperless submission to film festivals around the world.
 Withoutabox’s internet-only submission platform features online applications via one master entry form, online fee payments, press kits, and the option to use Secure Online Screeners, an economical, eco-friendly, and secure alternative to traditional hard-copy DVD submissions.
 There’s no extra cost to you, and by submitting, you’ll join Withoutabox’s global filmmaker community and stay in the loop about international exhibition opportunities.
 Click to submit your film today!

 The IPRHFF supports traditional Puerto Rican neighborhoods by producing events that revitalize their economies and strengthen and extend their connection to the greater New York City community and beyond.

 The IPRHFF is a New York City-based 501(c)3 non-profit organization.